ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 ##### Description

-This property specifies thresholds usable in disk after the snapshot settings (BEGING SNAPSHOT).
+This property specifies thresholds usable in disk after the snapshot settings (BEGIN SNAPSHOT).

 It verifies what percentage of the SYS_UNDO_FILE_MAX_SIZE property has been used by the disk undo tablespace up to now, and if it exceeds specified threshold, the snapshot is automatically stopped.